phottovy/time_series_forecasting/README.md

 ## ARIMA Forecasting
 Stands for **Autoregressive Integrated Moving Average (ARIMA)**
-- AR - assumes current series values depend on its previous values with some lag.
+- AR - assumes current series values depend on its previous values with some lag
-- I - number of nonseasonal differences to make the series stationary.
+- I - number of non-seasonal differences to make the series stationary
-- MA - moving average model.
+- MA - moving average model

 Optimized to adjust for lags. **14(two weeks)** was the best number.